helloapro/intro-cr2/README.md

 ## Known Bugs
 _More stylization can be made.
 Most focus was put on functionality.
 Haven't tested the survey enough to see if outcomes are the most optimal or make the most sense._

+_Can't get images to toggle how I'd like by removing one picture in favor of the other if the user wants to input new answers without refreshing the page._

 ## Support and contact details
 _You can email me at helloaprilpeng@gmail.com._